All Episodes

 Yes.

-where you would hear two or three different voices speaking at once, saying different things.
+Where you would hear two or three different voices speaking at once, saying different things.

-And I've witnessed objects move, but I've not witnessed the skin issue, though there are priests who have, and I do
+And I've witnessed objects move, but I've not witnessed the skin issue, though there are priests who have, and I do know some of them.

 This is going to sound strange to you, but I hope that what you're saying about possession is absolutely true.